Who’s who

 Adel Jones

-Adel has the responsibility to develop the Trust Strategy and the delivery of key strategic ambitions, including being the Senior Responsible Officer for the Trust New Hospital Programme (Building a Brighter Future), the delivery of the Trust Digital Transformation Strategy and leading the Improvement and Innovation team to deliver large scale transformation programmes.
+Adel joined us in July 2019.
+As our Chief Strategy and Transformation Officer / Deputy Chief Executive she is responsible for our organisational strategy and the delivery of key strategic ambitions, including being the Senior Responsible Officer for our New Hospital Programme (Building a Brighter Future), the delivery of our digital transformation strategy and leading the improvement and innovation team to deliver large scale transformation programmes.

-How we work collaboratively, in partnership with local health and care organisations, our local care partnerships, our staff and local people to deliver our new models of care is integral to this transformation.
-Adel leads the communications, engagement and partnerships portfolio and is responsible for developing strategic partnerships to ensure the Trust meets the needs of local people.
+How we work collaboratively, in partnership with local health and care organisations, our local care partnerships, our staff and local people to deliver our new models of care is integral to this transformation and Adel leads the communications, engagement and partnerships portfolio and is responsible for developing strategic partnerships to ensure that we meet the needs of local people.

 Adel has significant experience of large-scale transformational change across health and social care, developing new models of acute and emergency care, integrating health and care services in the community and driving operational efficiency through new ways of working.
-With extensive experience in strategic planning, workforce re-design, quality improvement and operational management, Adel has worked across many sectors over the last 25 years, including primary care, strategic health authority, acute and community health and care services.
-Before joining the Trust in 2019, Adel was the Integration Director at the Royal Devon and Exeter Hospital.
+With extensive experience in strategic planning, workforce re-design, quality improvement and operational management, Adel has worked across many sectors over the last 32 years, including primary care, strategic health authority, acute and community health and care services.

 Mark Brice

-Mark is an incredibly experienced finance professional and has worked for the NHS at both a deputy and chief finance officer level, and brings with him a wealth of knowledge and expertise at both a regional and national level which will help us take control of our finances and our future and deliver our ambitious regain and renew plan while we recruit a permanent replacement.
+Mark is an incredibly experienced finance professional and has worked for the NHS at both a deputy and chief finance officer level and has a wealth of knowledge and expertise at both a regional and national level which is helping us take control of our finances and our future and deliver our ambitious regain and renew plan while we recruit a permanent replacement.

-He has worked for the NHS in Devon and with several acute trusts in and around London including Hillingdon Hospitals NHS Foundation Trust, working with them on its system oversight framework (SOF 4).
+He has worked for the NHS in Devon and with several acute trusts in and around London including Hillingdon Hospitals NHS Foundation Trust, working with them on its NHS oversight framework (NOF 4) and again at University Hospitals Leicester NHS Trust (NOF 4).

 Nicola McMinn

-Nicola is committed to ensuring we deliver our vision of safe, patient-centred care.
-She has ensured that people’s experiences inform our work to improve services and provides compassionate clinical leadership in everything she does.
+Nicola is committed to ensuring we deliver our vision of safe, patient centred care.
+She has ensured that people’s experiences of care inform our work to improve services and provides compassionate clinical leadership in everything she does.

 Dr Catherine (“Kate”) Lissett